Deva Dasi Mandira

 At the heart of this mission is Lila-Svarupini, a disciple of Guru Sujata Mohapatra in the Guru Kelucharan Mohapatra lineage.
 Her personal journey- from healing through Odissi to becoming a performer and teacher, reflects the essence of what Devadasi Dance Mandira stands for: dance as prayer, movement as medicine, and tradition as a living gift to the next generation.

-About Lila-Svarupini
+Director- Lila-Svarupini

-Lila-Svarupini is an Odissi dancer and teacher dedicated to preserving and sharing the devotional art of Odissi dance in its purest form.
-She is a disciple of Guru Sujata Mohapatra, one of the foremost exponents of Odissi today.
-Dedicated to carrying forward the rich legacy of the Guru Kelucharan Mohapatra.
+Lila-Svarupini, Disciple of Guru Sujata Mohapatra, is dedicated to preserving and sharing the devotional art of Odissi dance in its purest forrm, carrying forward the rich legacy of Guru Kelucharan Mohapatra.

-Her journey in Odissi began in 2018 under the guidance of her first teacher, Smt.
-Ganga Sheth, who introduced her to the dance not only as an art form but as a path of healing.
 Through Ganga’s nurturing instruction, Lila-Svarupini experienced Odissi as a gentle yet powerful medicine, soothing the effects of past trauma and helping her find release from the weight of PTSD.
 What began as a search for balance and self-care through movement medicine soon blossomed into a deep spiritual calling.

-In time, she came under the meticulous training of Guru Sujata Mohapatra, where she immersed herself in the discipline, rigor, and the spiritual depth of Odissi.
+In time, she came under the meticulous training of Guru Srimati Sujata Mohapatra, where she immersed herself in the discipline, rigor, and the spiritual depth of Odissi.
 Under Sujata’s guidance, she refined her artistry in both nritta (pure dance) and abhinaya (expressional dance), carrying forward the sacred lineage of Guru Kelucharan Mohapatra with devotion and authenticity.

-In 2023 with the blessings of Guru Sujata Mohapatra she began teaching Odissi, and her classes have since flourished, with students of all ages discovering the beauty, grace, and spiritual essence of the dance.
-Today, with active students in her local community, she is recognized not only as a performer but also as a passionate teacher of Odissi who shares this devotional dance as both an artistic and transformative path.
+In 2023 after receiving the blessings of her Guru, Sujata Mohapatra Lila’s teaching began and classes have since flourished, with students of all ages discovering the beauty, grace, and spiritual essence of the dance.

 In her classes, she holds space for her students to experience Odissi not only as technique, but as a path of healing and transformation.

-Lila-Svarupini devi dasi
+Lila-Svarupini

 Odissi dance is an embodied form of prayer.
 A sacred offering of dance originating in the heart of the temples in Jagannath Puri, India